 Professor Ibrahim has visited over 40 countries for academic activities and to foster collaboration towards the development of the Digital Economy and Cybersecurity.
 He has visited the United States of America (over 5 times), England & Scotland (over 20 times), Wales, France (over 5 times), Germany (over 3 times), Switzerland (over 5 times), Spain, Denmark, Italy, Hungary, Republic of Ireland, Kuwait, Turkey, South Africa, South Korea, Malaysia, Tunisia, India, United Arab Emirates, Morocco, Rwanda, Senegal, Mauritania, Cameroon, Portugal, Thailand, Egypt, Saudi Arabia, Sudan, Ethiopia, Poland and Romania, among others.
 In 2022, he served as the keynote speaker during the Gulf Information Security Expo and Exhibition Conference (GISEC) in Dubai, United Arab Emirates (UAE).

-Professor Isa Ali Ibrahim who is popularly known as the Digital Minister, is a global IT citizen, a Chartered computer scientist, and a Chartered cybersecurity expert is also a revered and highly respected Fellow of the Chattered Institute of Information Security (FCIIS), Nigeria Computer Society (FNCS) and the British Computer Society (FBCS), as well as a Fellow of Cybersecurity and Cybercrime Forensics Specialist Group of the British Computer Society.
+Professor Isa Ali Ibrahim who is popularly known as the Digital Minister is a global IT citizen, a Chartered computer scientist, and a Chartered cybersecurity expert is also a revered and highly respected Fellow of the Chartered Institute of Information Security (FCIIS), Nigeria Computer Society (FNCS) and the British Computer Society (FBCS), as well as a Fellow of Cybersecurity and Cybercrime Forensics Specialist Group of the British Computer Society.
 He is also a registered Computer Scientist with the Computer Professionals Registration Council of Nigeria (MCPN), among others.
 Professor Ibrahim is happily married with children.